Cybersecurity Best Practices and Risk Management Blog | HITRUST

 • Monitor endpoints for suspicious behavior.

-• Use modern tools: Protect your environment with robust firewalls and an EDR (Endpoint Detection and Response) system.
+• Use modern tools: Protect your environment with robust firewalls, intrusion detection/prevention systems (IDS/IPS), and antivirus/malware.

 The bottom line